Nameless Rumia's Wiki

 Notes

 • The Buddhist flag is a flag which borrows the aura colors supposedly emanated by the Buddha upon attaining enlightenment: blue, yellow, red, white, and orange.
-This flag was designed by the Theravada Buddhist-led Colombo Committee in British-occupied Sri Lanka around 1885 CE, which came during the Buddhist revival after years of suppression by Christian missionaries.
+This flag was designed by the Theravada Buddhist-led Colombo Committee in British-occupied Sri Lanka around 1885, which came during the Buddhist revival after years of suppression by Christian missionaries.

 1)